 Artist and activist Mishiko Sulakauri’s practice focuses on engaging in deep dialogues with local communities.
 His research explores critical issues that transcend histories, borders, power dynamics, environmental and social struggles.
 His work questions systems of consumption, production, and human interaction recognizing our failure as a global society.
 His most recent project, Arcadia Archeological Museum, reflected on the historic neighborhood Arcadia in Odessa, Ukraine where the authorities allowed developers to destroy one of the unique green zones in this city by the Black Sea.

 His concerns with cross-border experiences took Mishiko to Ossetia, the disputed territory in the South Caucasus recognized by most countries as part of Georgia, yet currently occupied by Russia.
 His work there sought to build bridges between the local community and the land.
 Finding a unique house about to be demolished, a local poet wrote a poem dedicated to this old work of architecture.
-“I promise you… an old dream will come again” – this line from the poem was written as a mural on the house’s wall.
+“I promise you… an old dream will come again” – this extract from the poem was written as a mural on the house’s wall.

-Unlike the populist idea of isolationism, this wall’s purpose is to create a transitional oasis for the monarch butterflies, offering a regenerative habitat for their migration from Mexico to Canada.
+Unlike the populist idea of isolationism, this wall’s purpose was to create a transitional oasis for the monarch butterflies, offering a regenerative habitat for their migration from Mexico to Canada.
 The wall-installation cradles milkweed plants, now an endangered species due to genetic modification of this poisonous yet decorative plant.
 The natural milkweed is the only source of nutrients for the monarch larvae.
-The installation goes up in late October 2021 in different locations in and around Austin.
+The installation went up in October 2021 in different locations in and around Austin.